RPI-WCL/Athena_LibDDDAS/README.md

 * `nmac` -- theory and proofs about a NMAC-aware flight planning algorithm

-* `statistics` -- theory and proofs about random variables, probability distributions, etc
+* `math` -- theory and proofs about mathematical concepts like random variables, probability distributions, etc

 ##### Instructions: